Close

 Step 4.
 Download the images

-Once purchased, the five images will be downloaded, along with the terrain elevation data.
+Once purchased, the images will be downloaded, along with the terrain elevation data.

 The main image will be a high-resolution, top-down property image.
 The software will automatically scale the image and place it behind the drawing grid.